thombashi/cleanpy/README.rst

     --quiet             suppress execution log messages.

     Remove Target:
-    -a, --all           remove all of the caches and teporary fils.
+    -a, --all           remove all of the caches and teporary files.
     --include-builds    remove files/directories that related build: build, dist, docs/_build
     --include-envs      remove virtual environments.
     --include-metadata  remove metadata.
-    --include-tests     remove test results and coverage files.
+    --include-testing   remove test results and coverage files.
     --exclude PATTERN   a regular expression that matches files and directories that should be excluded on recursive searches.
+    --exclude-envs      exclude virtual environments.

     Issue tracker: https://github.com/thombashi/cleanpy/issues